stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 There is a table named newfield_draw_order with entries for receptors and explosions so newskins can have a conventional draw order for each.

-The judgment and combo and anything else that needs to be at a fixed position in the field should be in a layer file, either in NoteField layers, or NoteColumn layers.
-That way, the thing is guaranteed to be in the correct position for the layer and column that it is in, regardless of any mods that may move the field or the column around, with no further effort.
+Anything that needs to be at a fixed position in the field should be in a layer file, either in NoteField layers, or NoteColumn layers.
+This means screen filters, column flashes, lane graphics, anything  that is in the field.

+That way, the thing is guaranteed to be in the correct position for the layer and column that it is in.
+If mods move the field or the column around, the layers move too.

 To put the judgment underneath all the notes, but not part of the board, put it at 51.
 Putting the judgment at 351 would put it above all the notes.
 251 would put it above hold bodies, but underneath taps.

+### Judgment/Combo

+The judgment and combo actors will not use the JudgmentUnderField and ComboUnderField metrics when the NewField is in use.

+Instead, the judgment and combo actors should have a draw order set, as if they were layers in the field.
+Consider this example:  The combo has a draw order of 50, and the judgment has a draw order of 450.
+All of the field layers with a draw order less than 50 are rendered, then the combo, then everything between 50 and 450, then the judgment.
+This puts the combo above the screen filter, underneath the notes, and the judgment above the notes.

+Using the draw order instead of the metrics allows the theme to set a different draw order for each player.
+One player can have their judgment above the notes while the other has their judgment under the notes.

+The draw order of the judgment and combo actors is checked every frame, so if it changes during gameplay, the change takes effect immediately.

 ### Alpha/glow and transform mods